If you've been ticketed for speeding, you may be wondering if it's time to pay up or lawyer up.

 The cost of an additional traffic violation on your driving record could be several thousand dollars over the next few years.
 A lawyer might cost a fraction of that, sure, but the outcome is far from certain.

-"Most speeding tickets and traffic charges are difficult to beat," says Warren Redlich, who runs a law firm in Albany, N.Y.
+"Most speeding tickets and traffic charges are difficult to beat," says Warren Redlich, a personal injury and criminal defense lawyer in Albany, New York.
 "The police usually do a good job, and most defendants are guilty.
 Still, the police sometimes slip up."

 The best outcome, of course, is outright dismissal of the charge.
-But a lawyer who knows the ropes can find the levers that could result in a lesser charge, a plea bargain to a nonmoving violation, or probation.
+But a lawyer's expertise can also help by knocking the offense down to a lesser charge, a plea bargain to a non-moving violation, or probation.

-First-time speeders have options such as going to traffic school to remove from their records the points associated with a violation..
+First-time speeders have options such as going to traffic school to remove from their records the points associated with a violation.
 Many states offer this solution, with some even providing classes online.
-(Your state's department of motor vehicles can give details.)

-By studying 32,000 car insurance policies bought in 2010, the report found that premiums jumped 18 percent with a confirmed one-time conviction.
-The increases get more dramatic from there: with two convictions, the rate jumps 34 percent (from a national average of $1,119 to $1,497) and by 53 percent (to $1,713 a year) with three.
+For repeat offenders the numbers are more harsh.
+With two convictions, the rate jumps 34 percent (from a national average of $1,119 to $1,497) and by 53 percent (to $1,713 a year) with three, according to Insurance.com.

-Robert Passmore, a spokesperson for the Property Casualty Insurers Association of America, says the penalties are reasonable because insurers face higher risks when they cover repeat speeders or those with numerous other moving violations.
+Robert Passmore, senior director of personal lines policy with the Property Casualty Insurers Association of America, says the penalties are reasonable because insurers face higher risks when they cover repeat speeders or those with numerous other moving violations.

 Experienced traffic lawyers spend their days in court, which means they know two things you don't: the technicalities and the system.

 Speeders are ticketed for the obvious reasons: They can hurt themselves and others.
 But those policing you are human, and despite extensive training and experience, can make mistakes.
-The lawyers know where to look for weaknesses.
+The lawyers say they know where to find them.
+For instance, the officer may have written incorrect information on the ticket when filling it out, or, there may be some way to contest details in the particular speeding law you're accused of violating.

 "Winning your case depends on several things, including whether your speed was recorded by camera, radar gun or other devices," says Amir Soleimanian, who likes to go by "Mr. Ticket" and heads law firms in Los Angeles and San Diego.
-"Also, the weather and road conditions are very important."
+"Also, the weather and road conditions are very important.
+You can also provide witnesses, photographs and documents for proving your own facts in the court."

-An ongoing relationship with the court system is just as much an advantage.
+Attorneys like to note that an ongoing relationship with the court system can be an advantage.

 "Even within the court, the case can differ a lot depending on the prosecutor that's working on your file and … the judge that your case will be going before," says Flusche.